padas-lab-de/krony-PT/README.md

 ### Ideas:

 * distill KronyBlocks. one by one, and store the checkpoint.
+	* this should be done today, just curious as fuck. how it would act.

 * I prefer to drop in decompostion 1 by 1, and each time allow the model to adapt to the new stucture.